dsccommunity/ComputerManagementDsc/README.md

 check out the [ComputerManagementDsc wiki](https://github.com/dsccommunity/ComputerManagementDsc/wiki).

 ## Requirements

-PowerShell 5.0 and above is required for this module because of class based resources.

-- `PSResourceRepository` requires `PowerShellGet` and `PackageManagement` modules.
+### Windows Management Framework 5.0

+Required because this module now implements class-based resources.
+Class-based resources can only work on computers with Windows Management Framework 5.0 or above.

+### PSResourceRepository

+The resource`PSResourceRepository` requires that the PowerShell modules`PowerShellGet` and `PackageManagement` is already present on the target computer.